McEazy2700/Geology-Stuff/300level/second-semester/Phy-322-Assignment.md

 ## Answers
 ### 1. Give all possible definitions of Crystal that you know.
+  * A crystal or crystalline solid is a solid material whose constituents (such as atoms, molecules, or ions) are arranged in a highly ordered microscopic structure, forming a crystal lattice that extends in all directions.
   * A crystal is a solid material in which atoms, ions and molecules are arranged in regularly repeating pattern that extends in all three spatial dimensions,
   * A crystal is any solid crystalline substance, and thus has a regular and ordered internal arrangement of